Using Vinegar to Remove Pet Stains

 - 1 quart of warm water

-Try to remove the stains as soon as possible.
-If it is allowed to set in or dries, it's much harder to remove the stain.
+Try to remove the stain as soon as possible.
+If allowed to set in or dry, it's much harder to remove the stain.

-Cleaning up pet vomit, feces or urine with a vinegar and water solution may take several applications but it will work.
-Vinegar is a natural deodorizers and works to remove any lingering odor too.
+Cleaning up pet vomit, feces or urine with a vinegar and water solution may take several applications but it will work and as we mention above, vinegar is a natural deodorizer and will remove any of those pet odors.

-- If your furry friend has vomited or pooped on the rug, you need to remove the solids first.
+- If your furry friend has vomited or pooped on the rug, remove the solids first.
 Either pick it up with a paper towel and dispose of it or scoop it up and dispose of it.
-If your pet has urinated skip to next step and blot up the liquid.
+If your pet has urinated skip to the next step and blot up the liquid.

 - If you are concerned with colorfastness you can test the cleaning solution in an inconspicuous place first.

-- Now either spray the water and vinegar solution onto the stain or pour it on until the whole area that was stained by the pet is wet.
-Don't flood the area, but let the cleaning solution sit for a minute or so.
+- Now either spray the water and vinegar solution onto the stain or pour it on until the whole area that was stained is wet.
+No need to flood the area, let the cleaning solution sit for a minute or so.

-- If there’s still a stain, you can let the carpet dry a bit and then repeat the process.
+- If there’s still a stain, you can let the carpet dry a bit and then repeat the process, this time blotting from the outside of the stain working in towards the middle of the stain.

 - Let the area dry naturally and the vinegar smell will dissipate when it is dry.